 The CCI also gives an opinion on competition issues which concern a reference received from the statutory authority established under any law.
 It is done to undertake competition advocacy, create public awareness and impart training on the competition issues in India.[v]
 If any parties are found guilty, the CCI can also impose a penalty on them.
-The CCI can pursue a case after receiving an information regarding the same or on their own motion.
+The CCI can pursue a case after receiving information regarding the same or on their own motion.

 Structure of the Competition Commission of India

 Earlier, the Competition Commission of India used to have 6 members and a chairperson.
 But in 2018, the Cabinet decided to reduce the number of members by half.
 Now, the CCI will have 3 members and 1 chairperson.
-The Government expects faster turnout of cases due to this move.
+The Government expects a faster turnout of cases due to this move.

 Some Important Cases of Competition Commission of India

 The CCI decides a large number of cases which range from the cases of Anti Competitive Agreements to the Abuse of Dominant Position.
 In 2014, Google defied the Director General’s directions.
 The Commission imposed a fine of $ 10 million on the company.[vi]
 Also in 2013, CCI imposed a fine of ₹52.2 crores on the Board of Control for Cricket in India (BCCI).
 CCI found BCCI abusing its dominant position.
 The CCI found IPL team ownership agreements to be unfair and in BCCI’s favor.
 The franchises had no say in them.
 The CCI ordered BCCI to “cease and desist” from any such practice in the future.
 And also asked it not to use its regulatory powers in deciding matters relating to its commercial activities.[vii]